K-Egbetokun/Guided-Projects/README.md

 # Guided-Projects
-A repository of Guided Projects done on Data Camp and Coursera.
+A repository of Guided Projects done on DataCamp and Coursera.